beaucarnes/freeCodeCamp/curriculum/challenges/english/10-python/basic-python/build-javascript-objects.english.md

 <blockquote>var cat = {<br>&nbsp;&nbsp;"name": "Whiskers",<br>&nbsp;&nbsp;"legs": 4,<br>&nbsp;&nbsp;"tails": 1,<br>&nbsp;&nbsp;"enemies": ["Water", "Dogs"]<br>};</blockquote>
 In this example, all the properties are stored as strings, such as - <code>"name"</code>, <code>"legs"</code>, and <code>"tails"</code>.
 However, you can also use numbers as properties.
 You can even omit the quotes for single-word string properties, as follows:
 <blockquote>var anotherObject = {<br>&nbsp;&nbsp;make: "Ford",<br>&nbsp;&nbsp;5: "five",<br>&nbsp;&nbsp;"model": "focus"<br>};</blockquote>
-However, if your object has any non-string properties, JavaScript will automatically typecast them as strings.
+However, if your object has any non-string properties, Python will automatically typecast them as strings.
 </section>

 ## Instructions